-Dr Oikonomou previously taught Computer Science and Games Development at Derby and Coventry Universities in the UK and has also worked as a Technical Project Manager, Quality Assurance Manager and games studio head in the software and games development industry.
+Dr Oikonomou previously taught Computer Science and Games Development at Derby and Coventry Universities in the UK and has also worked as a Project Manager, Quality Assurance Manager and Games Studio head in the software and games development industry.

 Opportunities to carry out postgraduate research towards an MPhil/PhD exist and further information may be obtained from the NTU Doctoral School.

 - Serious Games for Social and Creativity Competence, Brown D (PI), Oikonomou A et al, EU LLP Project SGSCC, (January 2013 – Jun 2015), £68,341

 - Computer Games Intervention with Mucus Clearing Devices for Cystic Fibrosis, Oikonomou A (PI), Lachesis Pathfinder fund, (2010-12), £25,000

 - Computer Games Intervention with Mucus Clearing Devices for Cystic Fibrosis, Oikonomou A (PI), East Midlands Development Agency (EMDA) Innovation Fellowship, (August 2010-June 2011), £15,000